Learning Cosmology from Nearest Neighbour Statistics: Related works and comparison

-In \cite{Cuesta_pointcloud_23}, when the authors used the position of the 5,000 most massive halos as the input features for their generative modelling, they obtained a mean relative error of $\sim5\%$ and $\sim3\%$ on $\Omega_{\rm m}$ and $\sigma_8$, respectively.
-While their constraints on $\Omega_m$ are better than our study, constraints on $\sigma_8$ from our study are comparable with their constraints.
-Further, caution must be exerted as the learned likelihood from their model is not well calibrated for $\Omega_{\rm m}$, whereas our study does not suffer from any such issues.
+In \cite{Cuesta_pointcloud_23} the authors used the position of the 5,000 most massive halos as the input features for their generative modelling, and they obtained a mean relative error of $\sim5\%$ and $\sim3\%$ on $\Omega_{\rm m}$ and $\sigma_8$, respectively.
+While their constraints on $\Omega_m$ are better than our study, the constraints on $\sigma_8$ from our study are comparable with their constraints.
+Further, caution must be used as the learned likelihood from their model is not well calibrated for $\Omega_{\rm m}$, whereas our study is not affect by any such issues.

 In \citet{Chatterjee_25}, the authors found that a point cloud-based network trained on the position of the 8192 most massive halos constrained $\Omega_m$ with a relative error of $15.5\%$, which is very similar to the results of this study ($15.3\%$).
 Interestingly, this point cloud-based study (when trained on the position of the halos) failed to infer $\sigma_8$ completely, whereas the present study has been able to recover $\sigma_8$ with excellent accuracy across all the validation metrics.
-We would like to emphasize that the training time and memory requirements in this study are significantly lower than those reported in \citet{Chatterjee_25}.
-For instance, training with 8,192 halos and 32 neighbours at a batch size of 32 took approximately 2 days in their study, whereas our current approach completes training in only about 2 hours—making it 24 times more efficient than the point cloud-based method.
+We would like to emphasise that the training time and memory requirements in this study are significantly lower than those reported in \citet{Chatterjee_25}.
+For instance, training with 8,192 halos and 32 neighbours at a batch size of 32 took approximately 2 days in their study, whereas our current approach completes training in only about 2 hours, which means it is 24 times more efficient than the point cloud-based method.
 Moreover, while \citet{Chatterjee_25} required 64 GB of GPU memory for a batch size of 32, our current method requires only a 16 GB GPU.
 The main reason for this is that we use 2D slices of the NN maps in this study, whereas the point cloud-based method works in three dimensions.

-In \cite{Lee_25}, the authors used topological neural networks trained on the positions of the 5,000 most massive halos and recovered $\Omega_{\rm m}$ and $\sigma_8$ with relative error of $15.33\%$ and $3.69\%$ with their best performing FullTNN network.
+In \cite{Lee_25}, the authors used topological neural networks trained on the positions of the 5,000 most massive halos and recovered $\Omega_{\rm m}$ and $\sigma_8$ with relative errors of $15.33\%$ and $3.69\%$ with their best performing FullTNN network.
 Both of their constraints are similar to the constraints we find in this analysis.